ZapySolo/python-inventory-management-mini-project/README.md

 If any problem while installing on windows [click here](http://api.mongodb.com/python/current/installation.html/).
 If you are using pycharm IDE then make sure to add the pymongo package to you python interpreter. [    How?](https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html)

-MongoDB database is hosted on mlab... no need to install mongoDB. zapy.py is the entry point of the application.
+MongoDB database is hosted on mlab... no need to install mongoDB.<br>
+zapy.py is the entry point of the application.
 So just cd into the root folder and run
 ```sh
 $ cd <Path-To-Folder>/python-inventory-management-mini-project-master